reinterpretcat/vrp/README.md

 # Getting started

-For general installation steps and basic usage options, please check next sections.
-More detailed overview of features and full description of the usage is presented in [A Vehicle Routing Problem Solver Documentation](https://reinterpretcat.github.io/vrp).
+For general installation steps and basic usage options, please check the next sections.
+More detailed overview of the features and full description of the usage is presented in [A Vehicle Routing Problem Solver Documentation](https://reinterpretcat.github.io/vrp).

-Probably, the easiest way to learn how to use the solver, would be to play with [interactive tutorial](https://github.com/reinterpretcat/vrp/tree/master/examples/python-interop/tutorial.ipynb), written as jupyter notebook.
+Probably, the easiest way to learn how to use the solver `as is`, would be to play with [interactive tutorial](https://github.com/reinterpretcat/vrp/tree/master/examples/python-interop/tutorial.ipynb), written as jupyter notebook.

-See `vrp-core/examples` for basic code examples.
+Additionally, you can check `vrp-core/examples` to see how to use the library and extend it within a new functionality.

 # Installation

-You can install vrp solver using four different ways:
+You can install the latest release of the vrp solver using four different ways:

 ## Install with Python